onewelcome/identity-cloud-documentation/docs/products/access/topics/integration-extension/hooks/customize-user-details/customize-user-details-hook.md

 # Customize User Details Web Hook

 The user details customization web hook is meant to be identity-centric, meaning that it should only focus on user-related information.
-Modifying access control is out of scope of its responsibilities.
+Modifying access control is out of scope.

 To get a better understanding please consider the following scenarios: